 “This is a good focal point for breast cancer survivors.
 You combine the physical fitness advantages, the overall wellness and the rise in awareness for this and it’s a great thing.
 Quote from “~ Dr. John Rowsom, surgeon at The Medical Centre, Peterborough~

-During the winter months, thanks to the generosity of the YMCA, Len Minty arranged for the team to start practising at the side of the pool using special, smaller practice paddles.
-The team’s goal was to prepare for the real thing—dragon boat competitions during the summer and fall in Pickering and the Toronto area.
+During the winter months, thanks to the generosity of the YMCA, Len Minty arranged for the team to start practicing at the side of the pool using special, smaller practice paddles.
+The team’s goal was to prepare for the real thing—dragon boat competitions in Pickering and the Toronto area.

 “Dragon boat racing is the avenue breast cancer survivors have chosen to get support and to support themselves.
 It’s a curious choice, but it’s really growing.” ~Quote from Len Minty, Former Survivors Abreast Coach~

 In the beginning, the Draggin’ Dawgs dragon boat team was a supporter team made up of spouses, sons, daughters & friends of Survivors Abreast team members who had been touched by breast cancer.
-Susan Miller, was inspired by her friend and breast cancer survivor, Lee Anne Willshaw, to be captain of the team for several years, this dedicated group raced in Peterborough’s festival and sometimes travelled to out-of-town festivals with Survivors Abreast, cheering them on from the shore.
+Susan Miller, was inspired by her friend and breast cancer survivor, Lee Anne Willshaw, to be captain of the team.
+For several years, this dedicated group raced in Peterborough’s festival and sometimes travelled to out-of-town festivals with Survivors Abreast, racing or cheering them on from the shore.